Monitoring Remote Employees:

 Despite all these benefits, employee monitoring is a still often resisted by both remote employees and their managers, as it can be seen as a lack of trust.
 However, it is important for both sides to realize that supervision is, and always has been, a critical component of employee management.
 Previously, supervision occurred right at the employee’s desk – with any supervisor able to walk over and look over the employee’s shoulder.
 Now, that supervision occurs in the form of remote employee monitoring software.

-Moreover, employers are increasingly held responsible for data breaches (often occurring due to careless employee errors, and sometimes malicious behaviour).
+Moreover, employers are increasingly held responsible for data breaches (often occurring due to careless employee errors, and sometimes malicious behavior).
 Accordingly, companies have to take extra precautions when allowing their data to travel outside the confines of their protected network.

 Types of Monitored Activities